 Go to YOURSITE.com/wp-admin/maint/repair.php

-Click either of the buttons.
-Once the automatic repair finishes, go back to your site and see if the error is still there.
+Click either of the buttons and once the automatic repair finishes, go back to your site and see if the error is still there.

-If no error, great!
+Suppose there are no errors, great!
 But you still need to revert your "wp-config.php" file to its previous state.
 Remove that new line that you just added and re-upload the file.

 Check Your Database Connection Credentials